Yard Waste Depot

 The depot is located south of the Fleet Street Landfill (map) with a separate entrance allowing residents to drop off yard waste free of charge without interacting with Landfill operations.

-The Yard Waste Depot is open from April 29 to early November (weather permitting), seven days a week from 7 a.m. to 7 p.m. until November 3, weather permitting.
+The Yard Waste Depot is open daily from 7 a.m. to 7 p.m. until November 3, weather permitting.
 Entry gates close at 6:45 p.m. to allow vehicles to dispose of material and exit by closing time.